Personality Test Alternatives: Beyond the Usual Suspects

 The Trait-Type Problem

-Most popular personality tests fall into two camps:
+Most popular tests fall into 2 camps.

 What Gets Missed